 2 The standard story, wherein the Milesians literally are the first secular thinkers, cannot literally be true; it is scarcely possible that human thought could have been uniformly superstitious—broadly, yes, but not uniformly—at any time in history.
 However, we have no formal record of the Milesian style of thought prior to the "official" advent of philosophy.

 3 To say that philosophy is secular does not mean that it is anti-religious, but only that it is independent of religion.
 If one needed to be anti-religious or even nonreligious to do philosophy, the history of philosophy would be very slim.
-To say that philosophy is secular is also not to deny that there are many thinkers, arguably including most of the first philosophers themselves, for whom it is not always clear whether they are doing philosophy or theology: philosophy, like any other discipline, has gray boundaries.
+To say that philosophy is secular also is not to deny that there are many thinkers, arguably including most of the first philosophers themselves, for whom it is not always clear whether they are doing philosophy or theology: philosophy, like any other discipline, has gray boundaries.

 4 In saying this, am I ruling out Continental philosophy by stipulation?
 I don't think so, at least not across the board.
 To be sure, Continental philosophers do not write like analytic philosophers, and I consider that a vice, but I am not sure that their rock-bottom commitments really are that different.
 The phenomenologists and existentialists I am familiar with seem to base their thought upon rational and evidential grounds as much as anyone else; even with postmodernists, I am not sure that the open disdain for reason and evidence is more than just talk.
 Am I ruling out from philosophy anyone whose inquiries do not ultimately rely upon reason and evidence?
 Yes, and unapologetically so.